taikedz/pathctl/README.md

 This is predominantly a learning project.
 I am at the beginning of my journey in rust, so this code is likely to be pretty janky, and potentially over-experimental.

+## Building this project

+You probably want to check the basics in [_The Book_](https://doc.rust-lang.org/book/) but in summary

+* With rust and cargo installed (`sudo apt install cargo` usually will do it)
+* run `cargo build`
+* execute with `./target/debug/pathctl`

+This _should_ be a fully finalized copy of the program, as set out by the specification below.

+In the `Cargo.toml` I explicitly chose to strip the debug symbols form the build - this reduces the file's size from 12MB to 400K .
+An impressive difference...

+## Next steps

+Look into unit testing libraries and practices.

 ## Requirements

-I set myself out a set of requirements to keep me focused:
+I had set myself out a set of requirements to keep me focused:

 * the program binary is called `pathctl`
 * `~/.PATH` file contains user's paths, one per line.
 Lines may be empty.
 Lines starting with '#' are comments and are to be skipped